rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 description: Step-by-step guide to send event data from RudderStack to Facebook Custom Audience.
 ---

-# Facebook Pixel
+# Facebook Custom Audience

-[Facebook Custom Audience](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences) is a targeting option for Facebook advertising.
-It helps to find the audiences, who already knows about your business, in Facebook.
+[**Facebook Custom Audience**](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences) is a popular targeting tool that lets you find people on Facebook interested in your business.
+It lets you create custom audiences through customer lists, Facebook engagement, and website/app traffic.

+RudderStack lets you send your customer events for creating custom audiences by leveraging the Facebook Marketing API.

-You can now send your customer data list directly for adding them to already created Facebook Custom Audience through RudderStack.
+You can now send your customer events data list directly for adding them to already created Facebook Custom Audience through RudderStack.

+{% hint style="info" %}
-The user informations may include Email, Phone Number, Gender and many others.
-Find detailed information on Supported fields [here] (https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences#hash)
+The user information in your events may include email, phone number, gender, etc. For more information on the supported fields, refer the documentation [here] (https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences#hash)
+{% endhint %}

 {% hint style="success" %}